adityarathod/adityarathod.github.io/README.md

 # Aditya Rathod's Portfolio Site

-This site is powered by NextJS.
+This site is powered by GatsbyJS.

 ## Development